voxel51/fiftyone/docs/source/integrations/cvat.rst

    :alt: cvat-example
    :align: center

-The above code snippet will only load existing classes and attributes.
-The `classes` and `attributes` arguments can be used to annotate new classes and attributes.
+The above code snippet will infer the possible classes and label attributes from your FiftyOne dataset.
+However, the `classes` and `attributes` parameters can be used to annotate new classes and/or attributes:

 .. code:: python
     :linenos: